siddharthi865/reactjs-interview-questions-and-answers/set-19/README.md

 ## Question 1.
 How do you implement virtualized lists for large datasets?

+## Question 2.
+How do you handle dynamic tabs with add/remove functionality?

+## Question 3.
+How do you implement a toast notification system globally?

+## Question 4.
+How do you implement a live search component that fetches results dynamically?

+## Question 5.
+How do you create a reusable card component with dynamic content?

 ## Question 6.
 How do you implement keyboard navigation for interactive elements?

 ## Question 7.
 How do you implement image preview before upload?